tylerbeckb/CSV-To-JSON-Pipeline/README.md

-# CSV to JSON Converter
+# CSV Data Sorter to JSON

-File converter that takes a CSV file and transforms the information to a JSON file.
+Takes data from a CSV file and writes the data to a JSON file that meets the conditions

 ## Table of Contents